Keeping your driving licence up to date

 When to expect your licence

 DVA aims to deliver your new driving licence to you within three weeks of receiving your application.
-It’ll take longer if they have to check your health or personal details.
+It will take longer if DVA has to check your health or personal details.
 Allow at least three weeks for your driving licence to arrive before contacting DVA.